skynet-im/skynet/README.md

-# skynet
+# Skynet Messenger

-Skynet Messenger specifications
+This repository contains the specifications for the skynet messenger, such as the protocol definition and feature plan.